warint/statcanR/README.md

 #### No API key?
 Run a model on your own computer

-If you don't have — and don't want to pay for — an API key, you can run an open-source language model **locally**.
+If you don’t have — and don’t want to pay for — an API key, you can run an open-source language model **locally**.
 The model lives on your own machine, so there is no account to create, nothing to pay, and your queries never leave your computer.
 This is often the best choice for teaching, for privacy-sensitive work, or simply for trying the feature out.

 The most beginner-friendly option is [**Ollama**](https://ollama.com): install it, then in a terminal run `ollama pull llama3.1` once to download a model and `ollama serve` to start it.
 Ollama exposes an OpenAI-compatible endpoint at `http://localhost:11434`, so `statcan_chat()` reaches it through the default `"openai"` provider — you just point `endpoint` at your local server:

 ``` r
 statcan_chat(